 Intercorporate Services Agreements.
 As discussed elsewhere in this proxy statement, we and certain related companies have entered into ISAs.
 Under the ISAs, employees of one company provide certain services, including executive officer services, to the other company on an annual fixed fee basis.
 The services rendered under the ISAs may include executive, management, financial, internal audit, accounting, tax, legal, insurance, real estate management, environmental management, risk management, treasury, aviation, human resources, technical, consulting, administrative, office, occupancy and other services as required from time to time in the ordinary course of the recipient's business.
 The fees paid pursuant to the ISAs are generally based upon an estimated percentage of the time devoted by employees of the provider of the services to the business of the recipient and the employer's cost related to such employees, which includes the expense for the employees' compensation and an overhead component that takes into account other employment related costs.
 Generally, each of the ISAs renews on a quarterly basis subject to the termination by either party pursuant to a written notice delivered 30 days prior to the start of the next quarter.
 Because of the number of companies related to Contran and us, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial, legal, tax, real estate and administrative staffs duplicated at each company, thus allowing certain individuals to provide services to multiple companies.
-With respect to a publicly held company that is a party to an ISA, the ISA and the related aggregate annual charge are approved by the independent directors of the chief financial officer.
-See the Compensation form the company's management development and compensation part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken by our independent directors in appro
+With respect to a publicly held company that is a party to an ISA, the ISA and the related aggregate annual charge are approved by the independent directors of the company after receiving the recommendation from the company's management development and compensation committee as well as the concurrence of the chief financial officer.
+See the Compensation of our Named Executive Officers Employed by Contran part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2012 fee charged to us under our ISA with Contran.

 In 2012, we paid Contran fees of approximately \$11.2 million for its services under our ISA with Contran, including amounts for the services of certain of our named executive officers that are employees of Contran, as disclosed in the 2012 Summary Compensation Table in this proxy statement.
 In 2013, we expect to pay Contran fees of approximately \$12.9 million for its services under this ISA, including the services of certain of our named executive officers that are employees of Contran.
 We also pay director compensation and expenses directly to Messrs.
-Simmons and Watson for their services as our directors, as disclosed above in the 2012 Summary Compensation Table and the 2012 Director Compensation Table.
+Simmons and Watson for their services as our directors, as disclosed above in the 2012 Summary Compensation Table.